chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 # AdaBoost (Adaptive Boosting)

 Now we need a way to select best features from all possible features that can correctly classify a face.
-Boosting is a very powerful idea in machine learning.
-It was fourmulated by Yoav Freund and Robert Schapire in 1997 and won the prestigious [Gödel Prize](https://en.wikipedia.org/wiki/G%C3%B6del_Prize) in 2003.
+AdaBoost algorithm was formulated by Yoav Freund and Robert Schapire in 1997 and won the prestigious [Gödel Prize](https://en.wikipedia.org/wiki/G%C3%B6del_Prize) in 2003.
 This elegant machine learning approach can be applied to wide range of problems not only image detection.

 I'll start with the idea of weak and strong classifiers.

 * Weak Classifier - Classifier that's little bit better than random guessing.
 * Strong Classifier - A combination of weak classifiers.
 It represents wisdom of a weighted crowd of experts.

-Adaboost itself is a inhertantly incomplete algorithm, so it's called a meta algorithm one which will be build on top of or in combination with that makes the whole algorithm.
-Let's express the idea of a string classifier mathematically.
+Adaboost itself is a inhertantly incomplete algorithm, so it's called a meta algorithm.
+Let's express the idea of strong classifier mathematically.

 $$
 H(x) = sign\Big( h_1(x) + h_2(x) +  ... +h_T(x)\Big)
 $$

-H(x) is a strong classifier which classify according to the sign of sum of weak classifiers.
+H(x) is a strong classifier which classify according to the sign of the sum of weak classifiers.
 Every weak classifier is a Haar feature combined with some other parameters I'll detail out in next few paragraphs.
 Suppose there are only 3 weak classifiers so $$T = 3$$.
-If every classifier output +1 or -1 then sum of weak classifier will have + or - sign.
+Every classifier outputs +1 or -1 so sum of weak classifier will have either + or - sign.

 $$
 H(x) = sign\Big( +1 + -1 + -1 \Big)
 $$

 Here strong classifier sign is negative so it may not be a face.
-I started with this analogy but we have to also weight the weak classifiers so some classifiers will have strong influence than others.
+I started with this analogy but we have to also weight the weak classifiers because some classifiers may have strong influence than others.

-By adding weights strong classifier get little complicated but nothing more than a simple inequality match.
+By adding weights strong classifier get little complicated but it's nothing more than a simple inequality match.

 $$
 H(x) = \begin{cases}